bobbybabra/collection/README.md

 Takes exactly the same argument as `where()` but returns a generator.
-A generator returns a value each time its `next()` method is called until it runs out of values to return..
+A generator returns a value each time its `next()` method is called until it runs out of values to return.
 Generator are useful for filtering when only a limited amount of result is necessary.

-For example, if you had to go through 100,000 results and you where paginating the result to only 50 items per page, you could call `next()` 50 times each time a new page is requested.
+For example, if you had to go through 100,000+ models and you where paginating the results to only 50 items per page, you could call `next()` 50 times each time a new page is requested.

 ```js